Coping with Sleep Regression - Get Through Your Baby’s Sleep Regression

 And, yes, you can even take these moments while your baby is awake – simply put them in a safe space and take a moment to yourself.
 This is perfectly alright, understandable, and, frankly, sometimes necessary.

-Remember: Your Baby is Making Progress
+Your Baby is Making Progress: Sleep Progressions

+Remember that your baby is going through important developmental stages.
 Instead of regressions, think of these phases as sleep progressions.
 Yes, this can be a challenging period, but it’s also so exciting: your baby is learning new skills, growing, and, wow, their little personality is starting to truly shine!

 You Are Not Alone